Best hotels in Antigua Guatemala

 Ideal For:

-Budget travelers, families, those wanting colonial character without luxury prices
+Budget travelers, families, those seeking authentic colonial experience

 Standout Features: